Tuesday, October 26, 2021

 Current draw for the v3 hardware is 68mA during normal operation mode with Squelched audio and only 10 mA during Sleep mode.

-The Blue button is the Squelch Control (UP/+), the Green button is Display Mode and Squelch Control (DOWN/-) and the Red button is the power ON/OFF switch.
-The user now can toggle and latch the squelch control open/close by a double-click of the Blue button.
-Squelch Auto-Set is activated by a Long-Press of the Blue button.
+The BLUE button is the Squelch Control (UP/+), the GREEN button is Display Mode and Squelch Control (DOWN/-) and the RED button is the power ON/OFF switch.
+The user now can toggle and latch the state of the squelch system to ON (normally closed) or OFF (continuously opened) by a double-click of the BLUE button.

 Bluetooth connectivity